Dualsense Controller - One-minute review

 What’s a controller without its buttons?
 While the DualShock’s buttons were serviceable, the buttons on the DualSense have been vastly improved from Sony’s last-gen offering.
 Sporting a sleek glass-esque aesthetic, these clear plastic face buttons feel far firmer to the press than the DualShock 4.
 It may sound like a fairly minor improvement, but it all adds up to an impressive whole - a controller that feels sturdy and durable.

 This feels even more important considering that the biggest gripe players had with the DualShock 4 was with its flimsy analog sticks.
-The first iteration of these controllers quickly saw the felt nubs wear away, leaving many gamers with peeling, worn down analog sticks only months after they’d started using their £54 controller.
+The first iteration of these controllers quickly saw the felt nubs wear away, leaving many gamers with peeling, worn down analog sticks only months later.
 Sony has sensibly opted to go with a concave design for its sticks, aping the far improved analog sticks included with the DualShock 4 controller.
-So far, they feel far sturdier than the disintegrating PS4 analog sticks.
+So far, they feel far sturdier.

 DualSense Wireless Controller: performance